dwyl/PWA-Liveview/README.md

 ## Common pitfall of combining LiveView with CSR components

-The client-side rendered components are manually mounted via hooks under the tag `phx-update="ignore"`.
+The client-side rendered components are - when online - mounted via hooks under the tag `phx-update="ignore"`.

 These components have they own lifecycle.
 They will leak or stack duplicate components if you don't cleanup and unmount them.
+The same applies to "subscriptions/observers" primitives from the state manager.
+You must unsubscribe, otherwise you might get multiples calls and weird behaviours.

-The "hook" comes with a handy lifecyle and the `destroyed` callback is essential.
+⭐️ The "hook" comes with a handy lifecyle and the `destroyed` callback is essential.

 `SolidJS` makes this easy as it renders a `cleanupSolid` callback (where you take a reference to the SolidJS component in the hook).
 You also need to clean _subscriptions_ (when using a store manager).

+The same applies when you navigate offline; you have to run cleanup functions, both on the components and on the subsriptions/observers from the state manager.

 ## Architecture